-A new study commissioned by Terem Technologies has analysed Australia’s top 100 companies to establish whether claims of innovation boost a company’s bottom line.
+A new study commissioned by Terem has analysed Australia’s top 100 companies to establish whether claims of innovation boost a company’s bottom line.
 The study’s key findings point to a deep market scepticism around innovation activities which are not backed by tangible results.

 The study’s snapshot of the ASX100’s innovation profile showed the following:

 - Less than 41% have a publicly announced innovation lab

 - Only 23 % have a venture fund

 - 69% account on their financial statements for innovation (or something related, like technology

 Importantly the study revealed that the innovation ‘trappings’, including an innovation lab, a venture fund and an innovation-related budget ring-fenced on the balance sheet are not being rewarded by the share market.

 Clearly the bubble has burst on innovation hype and just having a public commitment to innovation is not rewarded by shareholders: